-The Tri-Institutional PhD Program in Chemical Biology and the Office of Science Education & Training at Memorial Sloan Kettering Cancer Center are very pleased to announce the launch of a ten-week Chemical Biology Summer Program (ChBSP).
-ChBSP is designed to bring outstanding chemistry, biochemistry, and chemical biology undergraduate freshmen, sophomores, and juniors interested in pursuing a career at the intersection of chemistry and biomedicine for a research experience on the Weill Cornell, Memorial Sloan Kettering, and Rockefeller University campuses.
+The Tri-Institutional PhD Program in Chemical Biology and the Office of Science Education & Training at Memorial Sloan Kettering Cancer Center are very pleased to invite applications for the 2019 Chemical Biology Summer Program (ChBSP).
+This 10-week program is designed to bring outstanding chemistry, biochemistry, and chemical biology undergraduate rising sophomores, juniors, and seniors interested in pursuing a career at the intersection of chemistry and biomedicine for a research experience on the Weill Cornell, Memorial Sloan Kettering, and Rockefeller University campuses.
 Applicants must have chemistry experience.

 Students who are accepted into the ChBSP will:

 - Adapt their chemistry skills to answer biomedically-focused research questions in cutting-edge laboratories

 - Attend weekly luncheon/seminar series of presentations by faculty

 - Attend professional development workshops

 - Present a poster on their work at the end of the program